 The process is recorded in a system, ensuring transparency and traceability.
 It is important to note that collegiate evaluation of employees is recommended, in accordance with the area's strategy.
 For leaders and more senior employees, evaluations are submitted to a committee on a mandatory basis, which analyzes and discusses performance, and makes collective decisions.
 This process reinforces the company's commitment to meritocracy and the continuous development of its employees.

-In 2019 we established a Global Talent Review process to identify and develop successors not only for Executive Board positions, but also for critical leadership positions that impact and generate value for the company.
-One of the objectives of this process is to map talents readiness to develop and prepare them to eventually take on more complex roles or challenges in a short, medium or long term timeframe.
+To this end, in 2019 we established the Global Talent Review to identify and develop successors not only for Executive Board positions but also for critical global leadership roles that have a high impact on creating or enabling value, thereby reinforcing our ambition.
+Through this process, we map talent readiness to develop and prepare them to potentially assume more complex positions in the short, medium, and long term.

-By 2024, 100% of our critical leadership positions had at least one mapped successor, and 75% had successors mapped for short, medium and long term readiness.
-In addition, aspects of diversity and inclusion are also taken into account: among the 118 critical positions mapped, 78% had at least one woman as a successor and 64% at least one non-white successor, in an effort to ensure a diverse leadership pipeline.
+By 2025, 100% of our critical positions had at least one mapped successor, and 75% had successors for the short, medium, and long term.
+In addition, diversity and inclusion aspects are also considered: among the 107 critical positions mapped, 76% had at least one woman as a successor and 76% had at least one non-white successor, ensuring a diverse leadership pipeline.

-The People and Remuneration Committee monitors the succession planning of the top leadership in recurring meetings, reporting to the Board of Directors.
+The People and Compensation Committee monitors succession planning for senior leadership in recurring meetings, with reporting to the Board of Directors.

 Vale's Archive